tyronebj/espa-surface-reflectance/ledaps/README.md

      since the auxiliary data files are not needed for TOA/BT processing.
   2. Updated do_ledaps.py to support the above change to lndpm by passing in the flag for TOA/SR processing.
+  3. Per-pixel angle bands are masked to match the band quality image extents, and therefore fill pixels in the band quality are masked as fill pixels in the per-pixel angle bands.